 Emphasizing comprehensive acting training, the program specializes in three essential areas: Acting, Movement, Voice and Speech.
 Dedicated to a holistic approach to the craft of acting, the program will give you experience all in areas of the theatre as part of your training including Text Analysis, Theatre History I and II, Directing, Introduction to Technical Theatre and Practicums in Stage Craft, Costumes and Production Operations.

-An ever expanding menu of electives are available including: Acting for the Camera I & II, Playwriting, The Business of the Business, New York Showcase, Shakespeare Workshop, and Stage Dialects.
+An ever-expanding menu of electives are available including: Acting for the Camera I & II, Singing for the Actor, Playwriting I & II, Directing I & II, The Business of the Business, Audition Prep, Stage Combat, Stage Dialects, Devised Theatre Projects etc…

-Your four-year experience will prepare to launch your acting career after graduation with courses that focus on "the business of the business," hands-on workshops with casting directors and agents, our partnership with New York producers-in-residence, Bisno Productions, and a New York Senior Showcase on Theatre Row.
+Your four-year experience will prepare to launch your acting career after graduation with courses that focus on “the business of the business,” hands-on workshops with casting directors and agents, and a New York Senior Showcase on Theatre Row.

 For complete BFA Acting course requirements and descriptions, go to:

 - Production Season: Department of Theatre and Dance’s produces full seasons of contemporary and classical plays and musicals in our multi-dimensional performances spaces in the Alexander Kasser Theater, 900 seat Memorial Auditorium, 125 seat Dance Theatre, the 100 seat flexible black box, the Howard Fox Theatre, and an outdoor amphitheatre.